Frosthaven: A Deep Dive into the Digital Adaptation

 Character Roster and Deep Progression

-Upon starting a new crusade, players assemble a party of two to four characters, choosing from a different canon of six unique classes:
+During the beginning of each new crusade, players recruit a two to four character party from another canon list of six distinct classes:

 - Banner Spear